Alexander-Malyshko/getting-cleaning-data-course-project/Codebook.md

 * From the data set in the previous step, it creates a new tidy data set with the average of each variable for each activity and each subject.
 * It creates a new txt file with write.table() using row.name=FALSE.
 This file is called "AnalysisReadyData.txt".
 It is the final output of the R script.

+## Variables

+* dataSubject, dataActivity, dataFeatures contain the data from the downloaded files merged from 2 folders
+* data is a final dataset created from the ZIP file data without any changes applied.
+*